mfine15/csync/README.md

 csync-canvas (or csync for short) is a node package to reguarly download and sync files uploaded through [Canvas LMS](https://www.canvaslms.com/) by Instructure with your local filesystem.
 I got tired of manually downloading and updating the litany of files my classes hosted in canvas, so I wrote this instead.

-After installing and configuring csync, simply by running `node csync-canvas` (or by having cron regularly do so), you'll be able to place every course file for each course in a directory, gracefully handling modifications, conflicts, and deletion.
+After installing and configuring csync, simply by running `csync-canvas` (or by having cron regularly do so), you'll be able to place every course file for each course in a directory, gracefully handling modifications, conflicts, and deletion.

 ## Getting Started